 He responded by saying that calling up the reservists “strengthened the foreign policy of the United States.”

 After making this political point, Kennedy waxed philosophical.

 “There is always inequity in life,” he said.
 “Some men are killed in a war and some men are wounded, and some men never leave the country, and some men are stationed in the Antarctic and some are stationed in San Francisco.
 It’s very hard in military or in personal life to assure complete equality.
 Life is unfair.”

 Since then, those last three words have often been quoted, generally without any context.

-By the time of his assassination in November 1963, Kennedy had sent a total of more 16,000 American “military advisers” to South Vietnam and more than 100 Americans had been killed.
+In 1961, he sent 3,200 American “military advisors” to South Vietnam.
+He increased that number in 1962.
+By the time of his assassination on November 22, 1963, Kennedy had sent a total of more than 16,000 U.S. servicemen to Vietnam and more than 100 had been killed.

-Ultimately, more than 58,000 American men and women were killed in the Vietnam War.
+More than 58,000 American servicemen and women were killed during the course of the war.

 Comments?
 Questions?
 Corrections?
 Post them on my quotations Facebook group.